Denmark national under-21 football team: Current squad

+The following players were called up for the friendly match against United States and the 2027 UEFA European Under-21 Championship qualification Group I match against Belarus on 14 and 18 November 2025; respectively.

+Caps and goals updated as of 18 November 2025, after the match against Belarus.

+Recent call-ups

+The following players have also been called up to the squad recently and remain eligible for selection.

+Records

+Most appearances

 Because of the age restriction, a player can't be in the team for very long and the most promising young players spend little time with the under-21 team before making their senior national team debut.

 Note: Club(s) represents the permanent clubs during the player's time in the under-21 national team.
 Players in bold have played at least one game for the senior Danish national team.

 Most goals

 Note: Club(s) represents the permanent clubs represented in the games in which the player's scored for the under-21 national team.
 Players in bold have played at least one game for the senior Danish national team.